JasonYanxx/JasonYanxx.github.io/_pages/about.md

 News [Month/Year]
 ======
+- [06/2024] Give a presentation at the [3rd iLoc Workshop](https://sites.google.com/view/iloc-2025) in IEEE Intelligent Vehicles Symposium (IV) 2025.
 - [12/2024] 1 Paper was accepted in **IEEE Sensors Journal**.
 [Link](https://jasonyanxx.github.io/publication/2024-10-21-MFDI)
 - [11/2024] 1 Paper was accepted in **Journal of the Operational Research Society**.
 [Link](https://www.tandfonline.com/doi/full/10.1080/01605682.2024.2423362)
 - [10/2024] 1 Paper was accepted in **NAVIGATION: Journal of the Institute of Navigation**.
 [Link](https://jasonyanxx.github.io/publication/2024-10-18-FDE-GMM)